castorini/pyserini/docs/experiments-msmarco-v2-unicoil.md

  -threads 32
 ```

-> If you want to save time and skip the indexing step, you can use our prebuilt index by set `--index msmarco-passage-unicoil-tilde`
+> If you want to save time and skip the indexing step, you can use our prebuilt index by set `--index msmarco-v2-passage-unicoil-noexp-0shot`
 in the following commands.

 Sparse retrieval with uniCOIL: